 Speaking of history, the farm is also the former Ott Family Homestead with ownership records dating to the 1798 Window Tax and Jacob Ott.
 From Jacob Ott, the farm passed to his son, Charles B. Ott (previously mentioned) and to Dr. John Jacob Ott via his wife, Lilly.
 After Dr. Ott’s death in 1917, the farm passed out of the hands of the Ott Family.

 In 1961, Roger and Rose Jamann purchased the largest part of the Ott Farm.
 The original farm contained a larger parcel when sold by Lilly Ott in 1919.
-So, along with my parents my siblings and my father’s great Aunt, Laura Kramer, came to live here in Pleasant Valley in 1963-1964.
-The Jamann Family still owns the property.
+In 1963-64, our family and my father’s great aunt, Laura Kramer, came to live here in Pleasant Valley.